Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 2. Modify the ProductController
 3. Create new class in model project ProductVM
 4. Modify the new class ProductVM
-5. Created new Folder prject
+5. Created new Folder prduct
+6. Added new view in Product folder